Ceres (mythology): Legacy

 Ceres by Eugène-André Oudiné on a French coin of 1873 (3rd Republic).

 The word cereal derives from Ceres's association with edible grains.
 Whereas Ceres represents food, her son Liber (later indistinguishable from Bacchus) represents wine and "good living".
 The Roman comedian Terence (c.
 195/185 – c.
 159 BC) uses the line sine Cerere et Baccho friget Venus which at its simplest translates as "without food and drink, love freezes" or "love needs food and wine to thrive" - probably proverbial and widespread in his own day.
 It was adopted variously as a brewer's motto, celebration, warning, and a subject of art in Renaissance Europe, especially the north and the Dutch Republic.
 Ceres represented the grains that produced beer through the brewing process.
 Imagery that represented the profitable business of commercial brewing showed the grain-goddess as a respectable matron and Liber-Bacchus as a gentleman; a wholesome picture of moral sobriety and restraint.

 Ceres is featured both as a goddess and Queen of Sicilly in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 136162 and notable as the first collection devoted exclusively to biographies of women in Western literature.

 Ceres appears briefly to bless the wedding of Ferdinand and Miranda, in a masque at the ending of William Shakespeare's play The Tempest (1611).

 In 1801, a newly discovered dwarf planet or asteroid was named after her.
 Two years later, the newly discovered element Cerium was named after the dwarf planet.

 The 3-storey faceless depiction of Ceres atop the Chicago Board of Trade Building.

 An aria in praise of Ceres is sung in Act 4 of the opera The Trojans (first performance 1863) by Hector Berlioz.

 A misanthropic poem recited by Dmitri in Dostoevsky's 1880 novel The Brothers Karamazov, (part 1, Book 3, chapter 3) reflects on Ceres's heartbroken search for her lost daughter, and her encounter with the worst and most degraded of humanity.

-In the US, Ceres is one of the three "goddess offices" held in The National Grange of the Order of Patrons of Husbandry.
+In the United States, Ceres is one of the three "goddess offices" held in The National Grange of the Order of Patrons of Husbandry.
 She is depicted on the Seal of New Jersey.
-Statues of her top the Missouri State Capitol, Vermont State House, and the Chicago Board of Trade Building, all of which have historical links with agriculture and agricultural trade.
+Statues of her top the Missouri State Capitol, the Vermont State House, and the Chicago Board of Trade Building, all of which have historical links with agriculture and agricultural trade.